 Sussex County and its municipalities continue to be vulnerable to the hurricane and tropical storm hazard.
 However, there are several differences between the exposure and potential loss estimates between the 2016 HMP update and the results in the original 2011 HMP.
-These differences are due to changes in the HAZUS model and updated U.S. Census data, building stock based upon 2015 MODIV tax data, and critical facility inventories used.
-For this plan update, the HAZUS-MH wind model was run for the entire County at the Census-block level and results reported at the municipal level.
-HAZUS-MH version 3.0 was utilized for this plan update; the HAZUS-MH hurricane model has been enhanced since the 2010 HMP.
+These differences are due to changes in the HAZUS-MH model, updated U.S. Census data, updated building stock based upon the 2015 MODIV tax data, and updated critical facility inventories used.
+For the 2016 HMP update, the HAZUS-MH wind model was run for the entire county at the Census-block level and results reported at the municipal level.
+HAZUS-MH version 3.0 was utilized for this plan update; the HAZUS-MH hurricane model has been enhanced since the 2011 HMP.
 Model results from a scenario as if Hurricane Floyd had occurred and a probabilistic 100-year event were evaluated in the 2011 HMP.
-However for this plan update, results from probabilistic 100- and 500-year events were examined, in addition to annualized losses.
+For the 2016 HMP update, results from probabilistic 100- and 500-year events were examined, in addition to annualized losses.
 The FEMA Wind Hurricane BCA module was not used for this HMP update as was used for the 2011 HMP.

-Overall, this vulnerability assessment uses a more accurate and updated building inventory which provides more accurate estimated exposure and potential losses for Sussex County.
+Overall, this vulnerability assessment provides more accurate estimated exposure and potential losses for Sussex County.